Dre Campbell Farm

 You can also combine onion and garlic for an extra layer of protection.
 Garlic also has pest-repellent properties.

-Combined, onion and garlic are a powerful deterrent to various plant pests.
+Combined, onions and garlic are powerful deterrents to various plant pests.

-For this spray, you will need one head of garlic, a small onion, one tablespoon of liquid soap, and four cups of water.
+For this spray, you will need 1 head of garlic, 1 small onion, 1 tablespoon of liquid soap, and 4 cups of water.

 Next, chop the onion and garlic into fine pieces and place them in a saucepan.
 Add the water and simmer for about 10 minutes.